Day Treatment Program or PHP Therapy

 If you experience moderate mental health or addiction problems, IOP treatment might be sufficient as a first step on your recovery journey.

-The difference between living in a partial hospitalization treatment facility and living at home can make for a more significant treatment experience.
+Living in a partial hospitalization treatment facility instead of at home creates a more significant treatment experience.
 Even though you’re undergoing treatment during the day in another program—under constant supervision—once you get home, you’re no longer supervised.
-This can make it tough to stay sober, strong, healthy, and maintain gains.
+Such circumstances can make it tough to stay sober, strong, and healthy and maintain gains.

 PHP vs IOP Programs at Overland

 Overland is the top-rated mental health, addiction, and codependency treatment center in Los Angeles, California.
-We provide IOP, PHP programs and in-person, virtual care (telehealth services), hybrid treatment plans.
-Our mental health treatments include depression treatment, anxiety treatment, dual diagnosis treatment, PTSD treatment, personality disorder treatment, mood disorder treatment & complex trauma treatment.
-Our addiction treatments include alcohol addiction treatment, heroin addiction treatment, prescription drug treatment, meth treatment, cocaine treatment, sex addiction treatment & gambling addiction treatment.
+We provide IOP, PHP programs, in-person and virtual care (telehealth services), hybrid treatment plans.
+Our mental health treatments include depression treatment, anxiety treatment, dual diagnosis treatment, PTSD treatment, personality disorder treatment, mood disorder treatment, and complex trauma treatment.
+Our addiction treatments include alcohol addiction treatment, heroin addiction treatment, prescription drug treatment, meth treatment, cocaine treatment, sex addiction treatment, & gambling addiction treatment.
 Contact Overland IOP today via phone, live chat, contact forms, or email!
 We work 24/7 and provide in-person, virtual care (telehealth services), and hybrid treatment plans.
 Our IOP and PHP programs offer morning, afternoon, or evening options.
 Start your treatment as soon as the same day!

 Published: October 01, 2021